eForms Logo

 Maximum Amount – No maximum.

-Returning (765 ILCS 710) – The Landlord has 30 days to release the security deposit to the tenant.
-If there are deductions to the deposit, then the Landlord must list and send the deductions to the Tenant(s) within 30 days and release the remaining security deposit amount within 15 days after that (45 days total).
+Returning – The landlord has 30 days to release the security deposit to the tenant.
+If there are deductions to the deposit, then the landlord must list and send the deductions to the tenant(s) within 30 days and release the remaining security deposit amount within 15 days after that (45 days total).[9]

-There is a 5-day grace period for rent in Illinois.
-A late fee penalty cannot be issued until the sixth (6th) day.
-If rent is not paid, the landlord has the option to give a 5-day eviction notice to the tenant.
+Grace Period – There is a five-day grace period for rent in Illinois.
+A late fee penalty cannot be issued until the sixth day.
+If rent is not paid, the landlord has the option to give a five-day eviction notice to the tenant.[11]

 Right to Enter (Landlord)

 There is no statutory law regarding entry into a tenant’s property.
-It is recommended to give written notice to the tenant prior to entry.
+However, it is recommended that written notice be given to the tenant prior to entry.